conoroshea1996/elderJsTest/src/routes/blog/remote-working.md

 ---
-title: "Remote working and how it can help you attract top talent"
+title: 'Remote working and how it can help you attract top talent'
-date: "2018-07-06"
+date: '2018-07-06'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "remote-working"
+slug: 'remote-working'
-seoTitle: "Remote working and how it can help you attract top talent"
+seoTitle: 'Remote working and how it can help you attract top talent'
-seoDescription: "Remote working along with working from home is an essential part of our values at HireHive.
-We have gathered examples of other companies & their solutions."
+seoDescription: 'Remote working along with working from home is an essential part of our values at HireHive.
+We have gathered examples of other companies & their solutions.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/photo-1515005177478-00b9ef97bfa1.jpg"
+coverImage: '/images/photo-1515005177478-00b9ef97bfa1.jpg'
 ---

 _Here at HireHive, we value flexibility.
 It’s a very important part of our culture: We all have flexible working hours and as long as our work is done, we can choose the hours that work best for us.
 In addition to this, we also strongly believe in remote working and working from home.
 All of us have the opportunity to work from home, and let’s be honest, who doesn’t love to work in their pyjamas or out in the sun from time to time?!
 Having flexible working hours and a remote working policy can greatly improve your employees’ well being.
 If you are not convinced yet just keep reading!_